Incarnations of the Doctor

 - Such moments include losing Rose to a parallel universe, almost being murdered in "Midnight", being forced to become a father very suddenly and almost immediately having his new daughter die in his arms, seeing another version of himself commit genocide on the Daleks all over again, saying goodbye to Donna, and all of "The Waters of Mars".
 Also, series 3 has about one moment of absolute screaming agony for him per episode on average.

-- Referring to his status as a father, not only has he lost the cloned daughter; his children and granddaughter Susan, his children from when he was the first Doctor, are supposedly dead because of the Time War.
+- Referring to his status as a father, not only has he lost the cloned daughter, Jenny; his children and granddaughter Susan, his family from when he was the First Doctor, are supposedly dead because of the Time War.

 - Break the Haughty: Beneath the cheery, manic exterior, the Tenth Doctor's big flaw was his arrogance and hubris.
 Every so often — such as the ending of "The Waters of Mars" where he declares himself the Time Lord Victorious and decides that he and only he gets to decide the laws of time — he lets his arrogance and hubris get away from him.
 If he does, expect something to happen not long after to brutally put him back in his place — such as the ending of "The Waters of Mars" where Adelaide, sickened by the Doctor's A God Am I mindset, commits suicide just to prove him wrong.